jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.13.73 Truncate

-Truncates the values in a raster to the desired number of decimal places..
+Truncates the values in a raster to the desired number of decimal places.

 *Parameters*: